google/skia/site/user/api/SkBitmap_Reference.md

 int width() const
 </pre>

-Returns pixel count in each pixel row.
+Returns pixel count in each row.
 Should be equal or less than:

 <a href="#SkBitmap_rowBytes">rowBytes</a> / <a href="#SkBitmap_info">info</a>.<a href="#SkBitmap_bytesPerPixel">bytesPerPixel</a>.